Choreographing is like dreaming with my eyes open...

 The place where I feel most home, is the place where I can share and create with others, where art unites people and allows us to be different, a place where our uniqueness is embraced.
 What I love about dance, is that it can speak the unspoken.
 To choreograph for me is like dreaming with my eyes open.

+In autumn 2009 Wubkje decided to focus on her love for choreography.
 Her first choreography Aquasomnia won an award for originality of movement vocabulary and outstanding movement quality in the choreographic competition U30 in Cologne in 2010.

 In 2016 Wubkje received the BNG Bank Dance Award for choreographic talent.